Connect to Our World’s Cultural Riches on These Once in a Lifetime Journeys

 You as the Traveler Need Only to Pay For:

-$500 donation to benefit the International Folk Art Market (required to secure your spot)
+$500 donation to benefit the International Folk Art Market (paid directly to IFAM and required to secure your spot)

-Airline tickets (BJ Adventures can help you with these)
+Airline tickets (BJ Adventures can help you book these)

 Airport transfers, depending on the country